jvstokes/DL_Final_Project/README.md

 ### 4.4 Employing Pretrained Models

-Since the shared task allows for the use of pretrained models, we explored using one similar to our second baseline.
-In this experiment, we used Facebooks mBart-large-50 many to many model for multilingual translation tang2020multilingual.
+We also explored using a similar approach to our second baseline.
+In this experiment, we used Facebooks mBart-large-50 many to many model for multilingual translation (Tang et al., 2020).
 While this model does not support translation from Catalan to Italian, it does have Spanish to Italian.
 Therefore, we first pass our test data through our ca &#8594; es model and then through the mBart model set to translate between Spanish and Italian.
 We use this approach in order to leverage the benefits of large compute used for this pretrained model, as well as the efficiency of reducing the need to re-train models.

 One potential issue with this is that the use of this complete model necessitates that we affix it to our ca &#8594; es model which can result in a telephoning effect, as well as doubling the decoding time.
 Ideally we would be able to take only the decoder from this model, and leverage the strengths of this pretrained model if we can encode the information from the source language in the format appropriate for this decoder.